rawls238/react-experiments/README.md

 **experiment**: This is an instance of a PlanOut.js experiment / namespace class or the base experimentClass.
 [REQUIRED]

 **experimentName**: This is the name of the experiment.
-It is particularly important if you're using a PlanOut.js namespace since this corresponds to the name of the experiment WITHIN the namespace, not the name of the namespace itself.
+It is particularly important if you're using a PlanOut.js namespace, since this corresponds to the name of the experiment WITHIN the namespace, not the name of the namespace itself.
 This is required so that exposure gets logged correctly.
 [REQUIRED]

 [any arbitrary prop]: You can pass arbitrary props to the Parametrize component and they will be available via context.experimentProps in all descendants of the Parametrize component.